Who-Are-We-Now/What-is-Life/src/index.md

 {% img 'bffvideo' %}But after millions of interactions, something magical happens: the tapes begin to reproduce\!
 As they spawn copies of themselves and each other, randomness quickly gives way to complex order.
 The amount of computation taking place in each interaction skyrockets, since—remember—reproduction requires computation.
 Two of Brainfuck’s seven instructions (“\[” and “\]”) are dedicated to conditional branching, and define loops in the code; reproduction requires at least one such loop (“copy bytes until done”), causing the number of instructions executed in an interaction to climb into the thousands.{% endimg %}

-{% img 'phasetransition' %}The code is no longer random, but obviously *purposive*, in the sense that its function can be analyzed and reverse-engineered.
+{% img_x 'phasetransition-continuedrise' %}The code is no longer random, but obviously *purposive*, in the sense that its function can be analyzed and reverse-engineered.
 An unlucky mutation can break it, rendering it unable to reproduce.
 Over time, the code evolves clever strategies to increase its robustness to such damage.

-This emergence of function and purpose is just like what we see in organic life at every scale; it’s why we’re able to talk about the function of the circulatory system, a kidney, or a mitochondrion, and how they can “fail”—even though nobody designed these systems.{% endimg %}
+This emergence of function and purpose is just like what we see in organic life at every scale; it’s why we’re able to talk about the function of the circulatory system, a kidney, or a mitochondrion, and how they can “fail”—even though nobody designed these systems.{% endimg_x %}

 {% img 'z80' %}We reproduced our basic result with a variety of other programming languages and environments.
 Alex (of neural cellular automata renown) created another beautiful mashup, this time between cellular automata and bff.
 Each of a 200×200 array of “pixels” contains a program tape, and interactions occur only between neighboring tapes on the grid.
 In a nod to our nerdy childhoods, the tapes are interpreted as instructions for the iconic Zilog Z80 microprocessor, launched in 1976 and used in many 8-bit computers over the years (including the Sinclair ZX Spectrum, Osborne 1, and TRS-80).
 Here, too, complex replicators soon emerge from random interactions, evolving and spreading across the grid in successive waves.